 Andreas Elpidorou is an Associate Professor in the Department of Philosophy at the University of Louisville.
 He specializes in the philosophical study of the mind with an emphasis on emotions and consciousness.
-In addition to having published numerous journal articles and book chapters, Dr. Elpidorou is the author of Propelled: How Boredom, Frustration, and Anticipation Lead us to the Good Life (Oxford University Press, 2020), the co-author of Consciousness and Physicalism: A Defense of a Research Program (Routledge, 2018), and the co-editor of Philosophy of Mind and Phenomenology: Conceptual and Empirical Approaches (Routledge, 2016).
+In addition to having published numerous journal articles and book chapters, Dr. Elpidorou is the author of Propelled: How Boredom, Frustration, and Anticipation Lead us to the Good Life (Oxford University Press, 2020), the co-author of Consciousness and Physicalism: A Defense of a Research Program (Routledge, 2018), the editor of The Moral Psychology of Boredom (Rowman & Littlefield, 2021), and the co-editor of Philosophy of Mind and Phenomenology: Conceptual and Empirical Approaches (Routledge, 2016).

-His current projects include a manuscript on the character of boredom, an edited volume on the moral dimensions of boredom, and papers on boredom, frustration, and physicalism.
+His current projects include a manuscript on the character of boredom and papers on boredom, frustration, and physicalism.

 For more information, please visit his personal website: elpidorou.net.